 - having a minor skin or nail injury on your foot

-There are many possible symptoms of athlete’s foot.
-You may experience one or more of the following symptoms:
+There are many possible symptoms of athlete’s foot, which include:

-- itching, stinging, and burning on the soles of the feet
+- itching, stinging, and burning between your toes or on soles of your feet

-- cracking and peeling skin on the feet, most commonly between the toes and on the soles
+- cracking and peeling skin on your feet, most commonly between your toes and on your soles

-- dry skin on the soles or sides of the feet
+- dry skin on your soles or sides of your feet

 - discolored, thick, and crumbly toenails